miquork/gamjet/README.txt

 CHANGELOG (latest first):
 ----------------------------
-To-do later: recreate Dijet2/TProfile2D (+trigger bins?) structure from dijet package.
-This will allow for efficient combination with dijet for L2Res.
+To-do later: add MET filters back (pass_filt).
+Find corrupt data at eta,gamma=0

+v24(patch) - Add is22v10 to apply phoj patch to only 2022 prompt data and MC in v10/v11, not to new 2022(C)DE re-reco samples (NanoV12). v24 - Fix fixedGridRho->fixedGridRhoFastjetAll, add safety for NaN.
+Add versioning to files.
+Sync JEC to Mikel (L2Relative only).
+Update 2022D, 2022E file lists to 22Sep2023 partial re-reco

-v23.
-Fix rawmet to use RawPuppiMET.
+v23 - Fix rawmet to use RawPuppiMET.
 Patch rawgam in PuppiJet in 2022 data and MC for phoj0 (MET ok).
 Return pass_leak.
 Add re-JEC + pdjes (DeltaJES).
 Add Gamjet2 folder (doGamJet2).
 Extend h2gametaphi to EC, although may not help with just 110EB trigger active.
 Remove h2gametaphi3,4 as redundant.

-to-do v23: determine footprint?
-Enlarge h2gametaphi(2) in eta (EC also) to match with jetvetomaps.
-Can drop 3,4.
-Return pass_leak and/or pass_filt (or on already)?
-Add storing of jes and l2l3res so easier and more precise to undo in global fit.

 v22 - Switch HLT_Photon20 off for Run3.
 Switch 1% scaling to gain1 off for 22-23.
 Switch footprint correction off for 22-23.
 Switch off L1RC (corrl1rc was for AK4PFchs).
 Todo: override 75m,90m with 50m for 2023C.
 Override 50m with 30t for others.
 Next round: determine footprint from control/pphoj0.